Skip advert

 You can always slide the rear seats forward for a little more capacity, or fold them down completely.
 Doing so increases the volume to 986 litres (976 litres for Premium and Brabus models) – and that figure measures only to the window line rather than the roof.
 There’s a decent amount of extra storage under the false boot floor, and the #1 also has an additional storage space under the bonnet – ideal for storing dirty or wet charging cables and keeping them away from your luggage in the boot.

 Aside from the entry-level Pro model, all two-wheel drive 66kWh and four-wheel drive Brabus models have a 1,600kg braked towing rating, which is good for an electric car.
-If you need to pull greater weights, you’ll either need a pricer electric car, or head back to a fossil fuel vehicle such as a diesel-powered VW T-Roc, because that small SUV can lug around 1,700kg.
+If you need to pull greater weights, you’ll either need a pricer electric car, like the Kia EV6 with its 1,800kg tow rating, or head back to a fossil fuel vehicle such as the petrol SEAT Ateca, because that can lug around 1,700kg.

 Safety & reliability